acoustic-content-samples/sample-search-api/README.md

 #### 2. Update the user credentials

-Update the name and password values in the app.js file.
+Update the name, password, and baseTenantUrl values in the app.js file as described above.

 #### 3. Enable CORS support for your tenant